What is a solitaire?

 Marquise Solitaire – Boat-shaped with pointed ends.
 Marquise diamond gives a beautiful elongated diamond with plenty of elegance.

 Heart Solitaire – Most romantic heart-shaped, brilliant cut.
-Popular for Valentine’s day and buyers either love or hate the heart shape.
+Popular for Valentine’s Day buyers either love or hate the heart shape.

 In addition to Tiffany, DeBeers gave solitaire rings a boost.
 DeBeers came up with one of the most popular advertising campaigns in the World.

 A young copywriter working for N. W. Ayer & Son, Frances Gerety coined the phrase “Diamonds are Forever.”
-As a result, the solitaire diamond soared in popularity.
+As a result, the solitaire diamond experienced a surge in popularity.

 As a result, the solitaire ring became an iconic symbol of romance.